-Lets look at one more story where Jesus declares Himself to be the “Living Water” in the story of the “Woman at the Well” who was living like most.
-She was Just trying to get through a day.
-Getting her needs met the only way she could think of, with only the tangible things she could feel and see in the natural world which were sinful, godless, and obviously not satisfying.
-She was drinking from the wells of relationships and the feelings she could try to produce in them hoping they. might provide her with a drop of what she was really looking for.
+Let's look at one more story where Jesus declares Himself to be the “Living Water” in the story of the “Woman at the Well”.
+The Samaritan woman in this narrative was most likely living a worldly life and obviously disconnected from a relationship with the Source of Life.
+She was getting her needs met with the tangible things she could feel and see in the natural world which was obviously not satisfying.
+She was drinking from the wells of relationships, and the feelings she could try to produce by them, hoping they might provide her with a drop of what she was really looking for.

 His cry is “Come to me” “Come to me” “Come to me” There is no other "Source"

 "He who believes in Me (Faith in Jesus), as the Scripture has said, out of his heart (underground source) will flow rivers of living water.”
-But this He spoke concerning the Spirit..."~ John 7:37-39
+But this He spoke concerning the Spirit..."

-A few fun facts about Lake Superior that go along with our subject is it is the largest fresh water lake in the world.
-It covers 31,829 square miles, is 483 feet deep on average with a deepest point of 1,332 feet, is 350 miles long, and contains 3 quadrillion gallons of water.
+A few fun facts about Lake Superior that go along with our subject; it is the largest freshwater lake in the world.
+It covers 31,829 square miles, and is 483 feet deep on average, with the deepest point of 1,332 feet.
+It is 350 miles long and contains 3 quadrillion gallons of water.
 The other four Great Lakes plus an extra three Lake Eries could fit into Lake Superior.
-The water in Lake Superior could flood the United States to a level of a foot deep.
-(2)
+The water in Lake Superior could flood the United States to a level of a foot deep.2

-God is showing us that He is a far Superior source of fresh life giving water.
+God is showing us that He is a far Superior source of fresh life-giving water.
 He is better than anything we could come up with to satisfy.
 All other sources are temporary, insufficient and far inferior.
-Our God is El Shaddai - the All Sufficient God.
+Our God is El Shaddai.
+He is the All-Sufficient God.
 The God who is enough.
 He is the largest and most superior source of provision in the universe.

-A note from the November 2009 newsletter from "Jewish Jewels" about the name El Shaddai.
-It is the name of God signifying that He is the source of all blessing, Live-giver, and one who pours forth life.
+A note from the November 2009 newsletter from "Jewish Jewels" about the name El Shaddai, it is the name of God signifying that He is the source of all blessings, Live-giver, and one who pours forth life.

 Scriptures all taken from the King James Version of the Bible. all Bold type or italics or parentheses are mine.

-All scripture references taken from the New King James Version all parenthesis, or bold
+All scripture references are taken from the New King James Version all parenthesis, or bold

 © 2010 Tamarajo